virgiliosanz/redis-onk8s/openshift3/README.md

 ## TLS example with traffic thru the OpenShift route as passthrough with SNI

-Example of TSL connection (if DB has TLS turned on) and traffic thru OpenShift router
+Example of TLS connection (if DB has TLS turned on) and traffic thru OpenShift router
 ```
 redis-cli -h ssl-16212-demo4.avasseur-okd.demo.redislabs.com -p 443 --tls --insecure --sni ssl-16212-demo4.avasseur-okd.demo.redislabs.com
 ```